A simple model for entangled photon generation in resonant structures: Conclusion

 \section{Conclusion}

 In this paper, we have developed and validated a simplified model to describe spontaneous parametric down-conversion (SPDC) in resonant nanostructures.
 Using the fact that, under low parametric gain, SPDC is a linear process, our model decouples photon-pair generation from resonant mode selection, providing a straightforward and effective method to predict photon pair emission spectra.
-Perfect agreement was found when comparing our model to the rigorous theory of SPDC in an etalon, and the simplified model closely predicts the emission direction and spectrum of photon pairs produced by an etalon.
+Perfect agreement was found when comparing our simplified model to the rigorous theory of SPDC in an etalon, which we derive it from, and the simplified model closely predicts the emission direction and spectrum of photon pairs produced by an etalon.

 By reducing computational complexity, the simplified model introduced here will enable iteration and optimization of nanophotonic structures like resonant metasurfaces, nanowires, and dielectric nanoresonators.
 The model, however, only works in the case of low parametric gain, as nonlinear interactions in high-gain regimes lead to discrepancies.
-Further, the general model has only been delineated for the case of an etalon; future experimental studies on a wider variety of resonant nanostructures could refine the model, extending its validity to a broader range of conditions.
+Further, the general model has only been delineated for the case of an etalon; future experimental studies on a wider variety of resonant nanostructures could refine the model, extending its validity to a broader range of conditions, including deep subwavelength confinement.
 Nevertheless, this work promises to streamline the design of complex resonant structures used to generate photon pairs and other quantum states, facilitating advances in quantum state engineering.

 {\bfseries{Appendices}}